-Alternatively referred to as an activation code, Product Key, product id, registration key, and serial key, a CD-KEY is a group of numbers or letters that helps prevent software piracy.
-Software that requires a CD-KEY cannot be installed on a computer until a valid number is entered.
+Alternatively referred to as an activation code, CD key, product id, registration key, and serial key, a product key is a group of numbers and letters that helps prevent software piracy.
+Software that requires a product key cannot be installed on a computer until a valid number is entered.

-Above is an example of the Microsoft Windows XP Home Edition Product Key that can be found on the side or bottom of an OEM computer.
+Above is an example of the Microsoft Windows XP Home Edition product key.
+Usually, it is located on the side or bottom of an OEM desktop computer.
+On an OEM laptop, it may be located on the bottom of the laptop, or underneath the laptop battery.
 In this example, the last four sets of letters and numbers have been hidden to protect the unique key.
 After Windows has been installed on a computer, it will prompt you for an activation key to verify your computer has a legitimate copy of Windows.
-Below, are the formats of the Microsoft Windows Product keys.
+Below, are the formats of the Microsoft Windows product keys.

 Windows 7, Server 2008, Vista, Server 2003, XP, 2000, ME, and 98

 Where do I find the CD key, product key, or unique number?

 If you have installed the free Windows 10 upgrade, the unique key is associated with your Microsoft account and can be re-activated after re-installing Windows 10.

 If you are looking for your CD key or product key for a program or game it is found on the CD sleeve, jewel box, or any printed documentation included with the disc.